Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 Every human has lie-based beliefs to battle.
 Widows are no exception.

 After a bomb has gone off in your world, your life, your children, and even in your brain—everything feels messy.
-You're overwhelmed with the fog of grief, losses upon losses, and the burden of keeping it all afloat.
-You may see your life (and perhaps yourself) in shambles.
+You're overwhelmed with the fog of grief and all the losses.
+You’re trying to hold everything together while quietly wondering if you yourself are now too damaged for love.

 You feel broken.
 Inadequate.
 Perhaps even ruined.

 You judge yourself as "too much."
 Too unstable.
-Not good enough.
 Not healed enough yet.
 And that belief—that no one else will want you—"protects" you from further hurt by cutting off hope at the root.

 We stop dreaming.